museumcomputernetwork/mcn-2020-git-haiku/index.md

-Ah me!
-I am one
+I am at the MCN
-How swift it is
+perfumes her wings by floating
-Muffled by hot rocks
+Marks only midnight yet